Skip to content

 social_connections

-Linked social provider accounts. (user_id, provider) is unique — one account per provider per user. (provider, provider_user_id) is also unique, preventing the same social account from being linked to multiple Prism accounts.
+Linked social provider accounts. (user_id, slug) is unique — one account per source slug per user. (slug, provider_user_id) is also unique, preventing the same external account from being linked to multiple Prism accounts.

 site_config